godiagonal/wauv/README.md

 # wauv - web audio visualisation
 Audio visualisation project using the Web Audio and SoundCloud API.
-The live site is available at [wauv.it](http://wauv.it).
+Visit the site at [wauv.it](http://wauv.it).

 # Contribute
 If you're a developer and feel like making your own visualisations we welcome you to fork the project and give it a go!
 All contributions are appreciated.